 The 10 Business Books That Changed My Thinking

 Every year there are 100’s if not 1000’s of business books published.
 But how do you know when you’ve read a good business book?
-When you’ve taken at least one lesson or idea from it and you’re still using it months, or even years, later.
+When you’ve taken at least one lesson or idea from it and you’re still using it months, or even years, later, that’s how.

-Books represent incredibly good value, with so much knowledge, sometimes a lifetime’s worth of experience condensed in to a few hundred pages.
-I read a lot of books and if I can take just one idea and implement it in my business, then that is money well spent in my opinion.
+Business books represent incredibly good value.
+With so much knowledge, sometimes a lifetime’s worth of experience can be condensed in to a few hundred pages.
+I read a lot of business books and if I can take just one idea and implement it in my business, then that is money well spent in my opinion.

-So in coming up with a list of 10 these are the book that have given me the ideas that have had the biggest impact on my business.
+So in coming up with a list of 10, I’ve limited it to the the 10 business books that have given me the ideas that have had the biggest impact on my business.
 Hopefully they’ll help you get big results too.

 1. The 4-Hour Workweek, Expanded and Updated Edition by Tim Ferriss has got to be the ‘bible’ for those looking to become location independent or fund a lifestyle.
 Don’t read too much into the title though, it’s not about working 4 hours, it’s about creating a business which works without you.
 This is the book that showed me how to eliminate repetitive tasks by introducing me to the concepts of automation, outsourcing, creating a ‘muse’ product and living a low information diet.
 Well worth checking out.